Braid variety cluster structures, I: 3D plabic graphs: Cluster algebras associated to 3D plabic graphs

 Let $\A(\x, \Qice)$ be a cluster algebra and let $S \subset \Vmut$.
 Then the cluster algebra $\A(\x, \Qice[S])$ obtained by freezing $S$ is a \emph{cluster localization} of $\A(\x, \Qice)$ if

 (In general, the left-hand side is contained in the right.)
 Lemma 4.3 of \cite{Mul} states that if $\A(\x, \Qice[S])=\U(x, \Qice[S])$, then \eqref{eq:clusterloc} automatically holds.

 A collection of cluster localizations $\{\A_i\}$ of a cluster algebra $\A$ is a \emph{cover} if for every prime ideal $P$ of $\A$, there is some $\A_i$ such that $\A_i P \subsetneq \A_i$.
 A cluster algebra is \emph{locally acyclic} if it has a cover by isolated cluster algebras.
 We say that $\Qice$ is \emph{locally acyclic} if $\A(\Qice)$ is.
+The motivation for this definition is that, in this case, the collection of varieties $\text{Spec} \A_i$ forms an open cover of $\text{Spec} \A$.

 We will use the following facts about locally acyclic cluster algebras.

 \begin{proposition}[{\cite[Proposition 3.10]{Mul}}] Let $\Qice$ be an ice quiver and let $Q$ denote its mutable part, as usual.
 Then $\A(\Qice)$ is locally acyclic if and only if $\A(Q)$ is locally acyclic. \end{proposition}